stanleysistemas/XamarinFormsDesigner/README.md

-#XenForms
+#Xamarin.Forms UI Designer

-XenForms is a Xamarin.Forms UI Designer.
-It allows you to open, visually manipulate, and save out XAML.
+Visually manipulate and save out XAML.
 There are two applications that collectively make up the product.

 ##Definitions
-1. XenForms Toolbox
+1. Toolbox

  The desktop application, containing the visual tree outline and property editors.
-2. XenForms Designer
+2. Designer

  The mobile application that plays the role of the design surface.
 The toolbox connects to the designer.

-##Binaries
-The official binary distribution can be found on the [XenForms web site](https://www.xenforms.com/).
-It currently runs on Microsoft Windows 7+ and Android 4.0.3 – 6.0.

 ##Solutions

 The Toolbox and Designer each have their respective Visual Studio/Xamarin Studio ```.sln``` file.
 Compiling and deploying locally should be straight-forward, as there are no custom build events.